vosel/tau/doc/introduction.md

 # Introduction to `tau` library

 This introduction is aimed to demonstrate the basic principals of the library usage.
-The most code samples here use [boost.asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio/overview.html) library to implement socket I/O. The description on how to implement your custom I/O logic is also provided in this document (see the [getting rid of boost dependency](#getting-rid-of-boost-asio-dependency) section).
+The most code samples here use [boost.asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio/overview.html) library to implement socket I/O. The description on how to implement your custom I/O logic is also provided in this document (see the [getting rid of boost dependency](#-getting-rid-of-boost-dependency) section).

 *Note that here, as everywhere else around this documentation, the `tau` library is used in header-only mode (see the difference between header-only and compiled modes in the [installation](installation.md) reference).
 The location of the library source files is passed to the compiler as `-I` command line parameter.*

-### <a name="hello-world"></a> Hello, world
+### Hello, world
 Let's create simplest application with `tau` library.

 The purpose of this tutorial is to show how to create the most basic program that uses `tau` library.
 Also, the tutorial gives instructions on how to build the program, run it, and how to connect to it with the client device.